-Other Factors
+Other Factors:

-- Planning for preventive and corrective maintenance as well as replacement/repair of aging buildings and other structural components that are not currently addressed in the community's current reserve study. - · Addressing natural disaster risks. - Funding mechanism for preventive and corrective maintenance and replacement/repair of aging buildings and other structural components that are not currently addressed in communities current Reserve Study. - Anticipating procedures for disposition of the project when the buildings and systems are economically obsolete (i.e., when the cost of repair or renovation exceeds the value of the project).
+- Planning and funding mechanisms for Corrective Maintenance and Preventive Maintenance of the common area components including the Structure and Façade of the Building as they age.
+This is not limited to the components included within the reserve study as defined within the Reserve Study Standards. - 2.
+Addressing the risk of disasters and emergency events. - 3.
+Anticipating procedures for disposition of the project when the building and systems are economically obsolete (i.e., when the cost of repair or renovation exceeds the value of the project).